There are now 3 possible online modes for units:

 - 6 points

-- Students are able to (1) understand the concepts and principles underpinning decision-making for the conservation of biodiversity including the role of science to inform evidence-based decisions; (2) understand the basics of existing legislation, policy and guidelines that currently guide conservation decisions at the international, national and state level; (3) basic understanding of some of the tools and frameworks available to guide practitioners through the complexities of decision making; and (4) understand the influences that peak body groups and special interests groups have on conservation decision making by examining real-world problems and issues.
+- Students are able to (1) demonstrate an understanding of the concepts and principles underpinning decision-making for the conservation of biodiversity including the role of science to inform evidence-based decisions; (2) demonstrate an understanding of the basics of existing legislation, policy and guidelines that currently guide conservation decisions at the international, national and state level; (3) show basic understanding of some of the tools and frameworks available to guide practitioners through the complexities of decision making; and (4) demonstrate an understanding of the influences that peak body groups and special interests groups have on conservation decision making by examining real-world problems and issues.

 - Unit Coordinator(s)